carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 -   When the optional `namespace` keyword is specified, its name path is combined with the package to generate the namespace scope.
 In this example, the `Geometry.Shapes` namespace will be used.
+-   The optional `impl` keyword, which is not present in this example, would make this an implementation file as described under [libraries](#libraries).

 It's possible that files contributing to the `Geometry.Objects.Flat` may use different `package` arguments.
 These examples vary only on the resulting